-- Consult the clinician managing your existing medical condition before travel, they are usually best placed to advise about medication management.
+- Consult the healthcare practitioner managing your existing medical condition before travel, they are usually best placed to advise about medication management.

 - Carry copies of all prescriptions, including generic drug names; this may help you to replace medications in the event they are lost or stolen.

-For detailed information on travelling with medicines please refer to the Travelling with Medicines advice sheet.
+For detailed information on travelling with medicines please refer to the Travelling with Medicines advice page.